Priw8/sht-webedit/README.md

 a tool for editing .sht files used in Touhou games - https://priw8.github.io/sht-webedit/

 ### Supported games
-- TD
-- DDC
-- LoLK
+- TH13 - Ten Desires
+- TH14 - Double Dealing Character
+- TH14.3 - Impossible Spell Card
+- TH15 - Legacy of Lunatic Kingdom

 the tool will be updated with support for more games.